mikeyCos/file-uploader/README.md

 module.exports = shareRoutes;
 ```
 7. How are invalid `form.action` values handled when a user submits a form?
+Are forms handled differently when they are modal content?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>